 The decision on suspension/transfer to alternative duties of the staff member subject to the allegation is the responsibility of the Case Manager having consulted with their HR adviser and the DO.
 School leaders will ensure that they provide effective support for anyone facing an allegation and provide them with a named contact if they are suspended.
 Suspension will never be an automatic step for staff subject to allegations; each case will be dealt with on its merits taking into consideration factors such as the seriousness of the allegation, the potential risks to children and whether it is possible to investigate the allegation whilst the person is still at work.
 The strategy meeting will make a recommendation to the setting if one is required but the ultimate decision rests with the Case Manager.
-If the Case Manager is concerned about the welfare of other children in the community or the individual's family, those concerns will be reported to the DO, Children's Social Care or the Police as required.
+The decision to suspend will be taken on a case-by-case basis having undertaken a risk assessment about whether the person poses a risk of harm to children.